Hear Me Out ദ്ദി ˉ͈̀꒳ˉ͈́ )✧

 If you're in the workforce and in an office, or if you're new to the workforce, you might be wondering what essential and basic office supplies you might need.

-As someone who has worked for years in various office settings myself, there are a few supplies that no one ever told me I should keep on hand that have been invaluable – and I want to save you the headache of learning that yourself and tell you what they are.
+As someone who has worked for years in various office settings myself, there are a few supplies that no one ever told me I should keep on hand just in case that have been invaluable - and I want to save you the headache of learning that yourself and tell you what they are.

 Spare Shoes (+ socks if needed)